 Not far from Rosewood’s serene Fort Oglethorpe campus is an old building in Chattanooga that used to be a nightclub.
 Painted on the brick wall is the old logo, reading “The Retired Men Den.”
 While the club has long since been closed, it does offer a sense of community and fellowship that so many retirees seek.
-If retirement is leaving you feeling more tired than inspired, here are a few tips for fully enjoying your North Georgia Retirement Living experience.
+If retirement is leaving you feeling more tired than inspired, here are a few tips for fully enjoying a North Georgia assisted living communities Retirement Living experience.

 Try Something You Never Had Time For

 It’s so easy to get caught up in a daily routine and not have time for the exciting hobbies and interests that appeal to you.
 The wonderful thing about retirement is now having the chance to enjoy all kinds of new things.
 Perhaps you wish you’d had more time to read and learn in the past—now is your chance to get a pile of books from the local library, take a course at a nearby community college, or get involved in the nearby literary scene with events hosted by the Southern Literature Alliance.
 Perhaps you want to learn more about photography, gardening, architecture, jewelry making, or models.
 Lifelong learning can be a wonderful way to enrich your golden years.
 Or perhaps it’s satisfying to simply slow down and spend more time with your loved ones.
 The first step is contemplating what will make you happy.